 Life can be just a little sweeter when you choose foods and beverages sweetened with zero-calorie, plant-based stevia for your family.
 Stevia has been used as a natural origin sweetener in foods and beverages for hundreds of years in South America.
 Stevia was first commercialized as a sweetener in Japan in the 1970s and to date, high-purity stevia leaf extracts are approved for use in a broad selection of food and beverage categories in more than 150 countries.
 In addition to that long history of use, there are more than 200 studies that support the science and safety of high purity stevia leaf extract.
-The use of high purity stevia leaf extract in foods and beverages at the levels approved has been deemed safe by many of the major regulatory agencies around the world, meeting the criteria required for an ingredient to be use in foods and beverages.
+The use of high purity stevia leaf extract in foods and beverages at the levels approved has been deemed safe by all major regulatory agencies around the world, meeting the criteria required for an ingredient to be use in foods and beverages.

 Stevia Is Safe for The Whole Family

-Multiple global regulatory organizations, including the Joint FAO/WHO Expert Committee on Food Additives (JECFA)1,2, several major regional and many country-specific regulatory authorities have given stevia their safety stamp of approval.
-You will find stevia in foods and beverages worldwide in more than 60 countries and counting, including the United States, Canada, Japan, the United Kingdom, Germany, France, Spain, Russia, Australia, New Zealand, Brazil, Mexico, Argentina, Chile, Columbia and many more.
+All major global regulatory organizations, including the Joint FAO/WHO Expert Committee on Food Additives (JECFA)1,2, several major regional and many country-specific regulatory authorities have given stevia their safety stamp of approval.
+You will find stevia in foods and beverages worldwide in more than 150 countries and counting, including the United States, Canada, Japan, the United Kingdom, Germany, France, Spain, Russia, Australia, New Zealand, Brazil, Mexico, Argentina, Chile, Columbia and many more.
 Experts agree stevia is safe for everyone including children, women who are pregnant or nursing and people with diabetes and, that it offers many benefits:

 - Stevia is naturally sourced from the stevia plant.

 - Stevia is zero calorie so it allows for the enjoyment of sweet taste without unwanted calories.

 - Stevia on its own provides no glycemic load and has no effect on blood sugar or insulin levels.

 - Stevia is tooth friendly.

-- Stevia is suitable for the whole family, no matter the age or life stage.
+- Stevia is safe and suitable for the whole family, no matter the age or life stage.

 A Special Note to Parents